Gibo-Will02/annotations-api/Documentation/ProjectToDo.md

 [8] add dyanmic charts and other data displays to help simplify data

+[9] ability to click on annotations on annotations page to traverse to student data page.

 And most importantly Keep your specification document updated and your project's README.md is correct.